Liam McMorrow

-Liam Paul McMorrow (born July 22, 1987) is a Canadian professional basketball player.
+Liam Paul McMorrow (born July 22, 1987) is a Canadian born professional basketball player.

 Player profile

 McMorrow is a former ice hockey player in his native Canada who only took up basketball seriously in 2008.
 He went undrafted in the 2012 NBA draft but has since shown a lot of improvement in stints in leagues around the world.
 His most recent stint was with the Halifax Rainmen of NBL Canada, where his team lost Game Seven of their championship game against Windsor Express by forfeiture.
 The Rainmen refused to play the deciding Game Seven at the Windsor Express’ home floor in Windsor, Ontario for "fear of their safety", following the 2015 NBL Canada Finals brawl.

 In June 2015, McMorrow joined the Los Angeles Clippers summer league team which participated in the 2015 NBA Summer League Orlando League.

 In October 2019, McMorrow joined the Formosa Dreamers of the ASEAN Basketball League.
 He was born in Vancouver, British Columbia, McMorrow played college basketball at Marquette University and Tennessee Tech.